Basic Psychology Words About Human Behavior Everyone Should Know

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Like other medical fields, psychology can have certain terms that are repeated based on context.
+Like other fields in medicine and human sciences, psychology can have specific terms repeated based on context.
 For non-specialists, some terminology may seem confusing.
 However, many terms used in psychology are also used in everyday life.
 Knowing the following terms may help you communicate thoughts and feelings or find support from a psychologist.

 Getty/AnnaStills